annyms131/soci_40133_1_final/README.md

 # Final Project for SOCI 40133

 * data:
-  - scraped via the PubMed APT
+  - scraped via the PubMed API
   - not as organized
   - containts train, dev, test sets used for BERT